This varies by state, but standard motorcycle insurance requires at least bodily injury and property damage liability coverage.

 Comprehensive and collision coverage

 While liability is all about covering the other driver's expenses after an accident, collision coverage helps repair your bike if you cause an accident.
+Collision also helps cover the cost of riding apparel and helmets damaged in a covered incident.

 Comprehensive coverage, on the other hand, kicks in after a non-collision incident such as a stolen motorcycle or that dead tree limb crashing down on your ride.
 Comprehensive can help pay the damage or even replace your motorcycle altogether.